jh3y/jhey.dev/developer-notes.md

 - Export/Import dataset data with Sanity CLI...
 Why don't ENV variables work with the CLI config???
 - Timeline items [ Article, Newsletter feature, YouTube appearance, Life thing, Random Misc, Smashing person of week, Did a thing, etc. Drop an icon type if needed that can be mapped? ]
 - Filter details/view by categories...
-- Way to differentiate between ContentBlock in post/article?

 - Web Mentions?
 - Serverless likes with Xata